aaw/SimIndex.jl/README.md

 In practice, this process very quickly converges to a near-optimal index.
-SimIndex uses a convergence criterion similar to the one proposed in "[Efficient K-Nearest Neighbor Graph Construction for Generic Similarity Measures][]" by Dong, Charikar, and Li: run a fixed number of iterations per epoch and count the number of times a neighbor list is updated.
+SimIndex uses a convergence criterion similar to the one proposed in "[Efficient K-Nearest Neighbor Graph Construction for Generic Similarity Measures](http://www.cs.princeton.edu/cass/papers/www11.pdf)" by Dong, Charikar, and Li: run a fixed number of iterations per epoch and count the number of times a neighbor list is updated.
 When this number falls below a threshold, stop the compilation.